Vietnam.vn - Nền tảng quảng bá Việt Nam

 2.4 Walking

 Walking is one of the easiest, most convenient forms of exercise.
-In addition to increasing your heart rate, walking can help loosen up your joints, which can help relieve pain.
+In addition to increasing your heart rate, walking can help loosen your joints, which can help reduce pain.
 Recently published research shows that walking just 30 minutes a day can improve your mood and the function of your joints.

 However, if you have balance problems, you should use a walking stick to help stabilize your body and walk indoors or on a treadmill if it is raining or too cold or too hot.